 They were as good as dead, anyhow, Drinns mused sourly.
 Rhizikh’s henchman, whom she believed they were, had no intentions of letting them live.
 Illinny, Illinny, she thought, and turned away to look out the window at the tardy makeshift grave where her only other friend lay, still and lifeless.

-Shock had gripped Treems, she knew, and she behaved accordingly.
+Shock gripped Treems, she knew, and behaved accordingly.
 She too was shocked.
 But she didn’t want to think about why she didn’t respond the same way as Treems; she’d analyse herself when there was time.
 Right now, getting her and Treems to safety was her top priority.

 She engaged the groundcar and headed for Hrammalyn.

 Drinns had prepared for the journey into the southern regions of Llantan and beyond.
 She’d made adequate preparations for the trip the past few days, all packed in the rear compartment of the groundcar – though some of it must now be soiled, riddled with bullet holes – in readiness for the drive to their destination: the ancient fishing village of Hrammalyn.
 She thought there’d be sanctuary there, though not the original reason for going – privacy was the original reason.
-They could spend some time there, together, and plan their futures, together.
+They could spend a few hours there, together, and plan their futures, together.

-She hoped Treems would stay longer.
+She hoped Treems could stay longer.

 Hrammalyn was still an hour away, but unknown future had arrived sooner.